stride3d/stride-docs/en/manual/scenes/prefabs/edit-prefabs.md

 ![](../../game-studio/dedicated-editors/prefab-editor/media/prefab-editor.webp)

-When you edit a prefab in the Prefab editor, the changes are applied to the instances of the prefab in other scenes in **real time**.
+When you edit a prefab in the **Prefab editor**, the changes are applied to the instances of the prefab in other scenes in **real time**.